Kauan-Santos-Souza-Dev/Kauan-Santos-Souza-Dev/README.md

 ## About

-Systems Analysis and Development student focused on building automation products that solve real problems.
+Systems Analysis and Development focused on building automation products that solve real problems.
 I approach software from a business perspective — every project starts with a validated user and a clear reason to exist, not just an idea to code.

 ---